tmrblr/virtualenv-ansible/README.md

 # virtualenv-ansible
-A simple script to prepare virtualenv for ansible-core installation.
+A simple script to prepare virtualenv for ansible roles development using molecule.
 Doesn't require sudo privileges.

 # Prerequisites:
 - python3